-31 Best Books by Jewish Writers and Authors
+34 Best Books by Jewish Writers and Authors

 There has been a historic rise in antisemitism in the United States.
-The hate speech and behavior are scary not only in the level of viciousness but in people’s willingness to believe things they hear.
-Because of this, we wanted to create a list of our favorite Jewish writers and authors.
+The hate speech and behavior are scary not only in the level of viciousness but also in people’s willingness to believe things they hear.

-*the jewish authors post contains affiliate links.
+*The Jewish Authors post contains affiliate links.
 Purchases made through links result in a small commission to us at no cost to you.

 Best Contemporary Fiction Books by Jewish Writers